BD-RDW/PlanningPoker/README.md

 20211010 : Replace auxilary button by a menu and added moodboard 20211010 : Fixed an issue on Chrome with empty retrospective notes being edited.
 20211012 : Fixed an issue with Card 0 on Planningboard having no animation on select.
+20211012 : Refactoring node-backend
+20211015 : Restructured project. now the frontend has his own directory and doesn't contain the backend.
 ```
 # ToDo